 Religious stereotypes can be found in film, from the portrayals of Eastern religions seen in Kung Fu Panda and Avatar, which combine diverse faiths such as Buddhism, to the action-packed portrayals of Christianity seen in The Da Vinci Code.
 In this unit we explore the ways in which media outlets stereotype religion, as well as the most common religious issues covered in contemporary media and how this adds to our views and understanding of world religions.

+How will I be assessed?
 Quiz tasks Self-assessment tasks